 THE CHILDREN OF JOHN MOSS (c.
 1826 - 1888)

-John’s second child, Arthur Moss, was born in New York in 1859/60.
+John’s second child, Arthur Moss, was born in New York on 24 August 1859.
 In 1881 he was living at 37 Belsize Avenue, Hampstead, studying law.
 He married in 1891.
+He was a “a barrister and a businessman, keeping up the family’s connection with the source of its American playing-card fortune”.

 John’s third child, Reina Emily, was born in New York in 1860/1.
 In 1881 she was living at 37 Belsize Avenue, Hampstead, with her family – a ‘scholar’.
 She studied law, obtaining an LLB at University College, London, in 1893 – one of the first women to do so.
 Between 1906 and 1909 she served as a councillor for Camden Borough, the first woman in London to be elected to such a post (further details here).
+In 1911 she was living at The Hill House, Inworth, Kelvedon in Essex, unmarried and living on “private means”, a “USA resident” by birth.

-Other Lawrence Sites Other Genealogical Sites
+Other Lawrence Sites Lawrence Family Tree

 John & Liz’s Family History John & Liz’s welcome page